pars-linux/uludag/trunk/doc/en/introduction-to-translation/introduction-to-translation.rst

 #.
 Adding New Translation File

-   If there is no po file for your language, please do the following steps:
+   If there is no translation file for your language, please do the following
+   steps:

    * Download the POT file and copy it as your own language's **po** file.